openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/video.md

 **Synchronize streams with Vimeo:** Streams are synchronized with Vimeo on a daily basis.
 If you want to add a Vimeo stream that has been uploaded to Vimeo more recently, you might have to synchronize the platform with Vimeo.

 **Open Mode allowed:** If this option is enabled, then anybody can watch the video without enrolling for the course.
-Please consult with the administration team before enabling this feature.
+Please consult with your platform administrator before enabling this feature.
 <br>

 ## Steps to add video